crypto-org-chain/cronos-docs/docs/resources/technical-glossary.md

 **State (of a staking address)**

 The general state of a staking address that includes _nonce_, _bounded/unbonded_ amount, _validator metadata_, and _slashing related information_ (if any).

+**State DB**

+It represents an EVM database for full state querying of both contracts and accounts.

 #### T